alienanietka/awojnar/group/index.md

         This involves both local distance ladder and early Universe cosmic microwave background data sets.
 He also works on developing new <strong>machine learning-driven data analysis</strong> toolkits that use the emerging suite of artificial intelligence techniques to explore the model space of new physics using these more sophisticated numerical techniques.
         He collaborates with our group on the project related to the problems of the <strong>Big Bang Nucleosynthesis</strong>.
+Jackson is also a Chairperson of the COST Action <a href="https://cosmoversetensions.eu/" style="color: #1e90ff; text-decoration: none; font-weight: bold;">CosmoVerse</a>.
       </p>
       <p style="font-family: 'Georgia', serif; font-size: 1.1em; color: #555;">
         For more information on his publications, visit his